micahchoo/staging-nw/blogs/_posts/2024-05-01-IIIF-images.md

 ### Tropy and Tropiiify
 See my test demo [here](https://github.com/micahchoo/Tropiiify-test) This option seems to be the most promising in terms of the performance and flexibility.
 When combined with github CI/CD, it can be a complete solution on its own.
+It is able to provide features that allow organising the files, adding metadata, adding annotation and creating manifests.

+While the developers of Tropy have repeatedly asserted that tropy's data model is good enough for non-image sources, they don't have time to build support for audio-visual items as well.
+Being a great organisational suite, Tropy would be well-suited as a multiplayer app.
+However, as of Sept 4, Tropy dev's main recommendation is to use a shared folder and be carefull to avoid desynced editing.
+[Collaborative project? - Question - forums.tropy.org](https://forums.tropy.org/t/collaborative-project/4394)

 There are a few steps to follow
 1. Install Tropy